Manta-Network/docs/docs/openzl/alloc.md

 The `alloc` module defines ECLAIR's interface for allocating values in a compiler.
 We use the term "allocation" here to refer to the process of declaring a variable in a ZK proof system and (maybe) assigning it a value.
 Note that we are *not* referring to memory-related abstractions like heap allocation.

 Variables in a ZK proof system can be private witnesses, public inputs, constants, or some mixture of these.
 For example, in a merkle tree membership proof we would have variables representing the values stored:
-- in some leaf of the tree
+- in some leaves of the tree
 - along the path from that leaf to the root
 - in the root of the tree.